dustinlyons/nixos-config/README.md

 # Overview
 Hey, you made it!
 Welcome. 🤓

-This is a Nix flake you can run on MacOS, NixOS, or both at the same time with shared data and configuration.
+This is a Nix configuration that runs on MacOS, NixOS, or both at the same time.
 It's also a good example of a MacOS Nix flake.

+I use this daily on my M1 Macbook Pro 💻 and an x86 PC 🖥️ in my office.
 ## Layout
 ```
 .